Financial-Times/origami-build-tools/README.md

 * __runServer(gulp)__ Starts a local server

+AB: Surely it also runs build?

-Build service demos consist of only HTML, with build service URLs for static resources.
+Build service demos consist of only HTML, with build service URLs for static resources, and are created in `demos/`

 Local demos consist of HTML, CSS and JS (if SASS & JS exists), and are created in `demos/local/`.
 A CSS sourcemap is also generated.
 These files should not be committed.
 It is recommended to add demos/local/ to your `.gitignore`.

 ## gulpfile usage

-To run these tasks in your `gulpfile.js`, you only need to require `origami-build-tools` and run the task or subtask you need passing gulp and an optional config object.
+Use the build tools in your own Gulp file to incorporate the Origami build process into a *product* (don't use this method if you are building an Origami component).
+To run these tasks in your `gulpfile.js`, you only need to require `origami-build-tools` and run the task or subtask you need, passing gulp and an optional config object.

 ```js
 var gulp = require('gulp');